[Manager Interview] Beyond's HR manager explains Beyond's new graduate recruitment process

 Asaka Komatsu

-career as a salesman, then lived in a mountain hut before joining Beyond.
-As a public relations officer, I spread the word about Beyond.
+career as an Sler salesperson, then lived in a mountain cabin before joining Beyond as a public relations representative, sharing information about Beyond.

-I'm a super outdoor person whose hobbies include mountain climbing, camping, and cycling.
+I'm an extreme outdoorsy person whose hobbies are mountain climbing, camping, and cycling.